Sheep-y/Attack-Improvement-Mod/README.md

 > When true, critical hit does not happens on locations with intact structure.
 >
 > In un-modded game, critical hit is rolled on all location that is hit and has zero armour.
-> This means crit is rolled even if an attack reduce the armour to exactly zero, even if it does not do any structural damage.
+> This means crit is rolled even if the weapon reduces the armour to exactly zero and did not do any structural damage.
-> Given the default min crit chance of 50%, a crit slot will be rolled half the time when this happens!
+> When this happens, a crit slot will be rolled half the time, since minimal crit chance is 50%!
 >
-> This settings is ignored when through armour critical (below) is on, in which case zero armour uses the through armour rules.
+> This setting is off when through armour critical (below) is on, in which case zero armour uses the through armour rules.

 **Through Armour Critical Hits**